Contextual onboarding is the unspoken hero in successful onboarding.

 For more complex buttons or features, hints or tooltips won’t be helpful for users.
 In this case, you could go in three different directions:

-- Mini tours: Provide a mini tour for a complex feature.
-This choice is better when many steps are involved in the process.
+1. Mini tours: Provide a mini tour for a complex feature.
+This choice is better when many steps are involved.

-- Resource redirection: Include additional resources from the knowledge base or help center.
-This option is better when features require more detailed explanations or development.
+2. Resource redirection: This option includes additional resources from the knowledge base or help center.
+It is better when features require more detailed explanations or development.

-- Media: Include videos to explain features, possibilities, and benefits.
-This option is best when new buttons are included, or if the feature is too complex for tours, but not complex enough for resource centers.
+3. Media: Include videos to explain features, possibilities, and benefits.
+This option is best when new buttons are included or if the feature is too complex for tours but not complex enough for resource centers.

 4. Make help icons clear

 Make sure that help tooltips and hints are clearly placed near a function.
-You don’t want users to overlook a function because they’re unable to see the hint.
+You don’t want users to overlook a function because they can’t see the hint.

 And, it’s good practice to make information hop out when clicked or hovered on.
 The hint should not display information at all times, only when required.